 We work at the international, regional and country level to raise awareness of the unnecessary use of imprisonment.
 We promote alternative measures and sentences, which in many instances are more proportionate and more likely to reduce re-offending.
 We help to develop and pilot alternative sentencing programmes to increase the range of options available to courts.

-- We promote international standards such as the Standard Minimum Rules for Non-Custodial Measures (the Tokyo Rules) and non-custodial sentences for minor and non-violent offences to national governments, parliamentarians, professionals working in the criminal justice system and the judiciary.
+- We promote the use of non-custodial sentences for minor and non-violent offences and international standards such as the Standard Minimum Rules for Non-custodial Measures (the Tokyo Rules) to national governments, parliamentarians, professionals working in the criminal justice system and the judiciary.

 - We promote gender-sensitive alternatives for women, in line with the UN Bangkok Rules, which take into account gender differences in, for example, care-taking responsibilities and vulnerability to (sexual) violence, as well as the social and cultural contexts in which women live.

-- We publish and disseminate research and good practice in the development of alternatives to imprisonment.
+- We publish and disseminate research and good practice on the development of alternatives to imprisonment.